CSVfox

 Quoting a text field in CSV means enclosing it with quotation characters.

-Nearly always the quotation character is the ", which is understood by most CSV readers and import programs.
+Nearly always the quotation character is the " (double-quote), which is understood by most CSV readers and import programs.
 So this should not be changed if that can be avoided.

-The quotation character is the one that used for this.
+The quotation character you can configure here is the one that used for this.

 Pattern